sheyman/docs-barbican/api-docs/general-api-info/limits.rst

 Rate limits control the frequency at which the user can issue specific API requests.

-For Cloud Keep, the rate limit is 1000 requests per minute.
+For |product name|, the rate limit is 600 requests per minute.

-Rate limits are reset after a certain amount of time passes.
-For Cloud Metrics, the rate limit is per minute.

 ..  note::
     If the default limits are too low for your particular application,